-Dr Sin graduated from the Faculty of Medicine, Chinese University of Hong Kong in 1994.
+Dr Sin graduated from the Faculty of Medicine, The Chinese University of Hong Kong in 1994.
 He was the Gold Medalist in Surgery upon graduation.
 He became a fellow of the Hong Kong College of Paediatricians and Hong Kong Academy of Medicine in 2001.
 After 10 years of clinical service, he changed his career path from clinical to management in 2006.
 Management exposures in the Hospital Authority over the past ten years included corporate Public Private Partnership programs, Medical Grade management, hospital expansion projects, annual planning and transformation projects, waiting time management and hospital accreditation project.
 He was the Service Director (Quality & Safety) and the deputizing Hospital Chief Executive of the Haven of Hope Hospital in Kowloon East Cluster.
 He is now working as the Chief Manager (Patient Safety & Risk Management), Quality & Safety Division in the Hospital Authority Head Office since 2016.

 During his 30-year career in the medical profession, Dr Dai has specialised in geriatric, rehabilitation and pulmonary medicine.
 Dr Dai was a member of several Hong Kong Government Labour and Welfare Bureau steering committees and working groups studying issues relating to community care and residential care services for the elderly.
 He also chairs the Independent Committee for Handling Complaints of the Social Welfare Department from 2015.
 In 2012, Dr Dai was appointed Justice of the Peace.
 Before retirement from the Hospital Authority, Dr Dai was consultant geriatrician at Prince of Wales Hospital and led the complaint management unit.
 After retirement in December 2015, Dr Dai has joined Qualigenics as the Clinical Director for Healthcare for the Senior; and is Director of Geriatric Medicine at Baptist Hospital since June 2016.

-Before he joined CUHK in 2014, Dr Fung was Cluster Chief Executive of the New Territories East Cluster and Hospital Chief Executive of the Prince of Wales Hospital at the Hospital Authority (HA) from 2002 to 2013, overseeing the management and operations of 7 public hospitals.
+Before he joined CUHK in 2014, Professor FUNG was Cluster Chief Executive of the New Territories East Cluster and Hospital Chief Executive of the Prince of Wales Hospital at the Hospital Authority (HA) from 2002 to 2013, overseeing the management and operations of 7 public hospitals.